Favour-dgreat/Build-a-Gym-Marketplace-with-HTML-and-Solidity/how-to-build-gym-marketplace-with-html-solidity.md

   }
 }
 ```
-In the next section, you will define a function to add the products to the smart contract.
+In the next section, you will have to define a function to add the products to the Smart Contract.

 ```js
    function writeProduct(